U.S. judge approves sales process for shares in Citgo Petroleum's parent | Headlines

 The approved marketing and sales process allows for a stalking-horse bid - a starting bid for any auction - and for the sale to the highest bidder of some or all of the Citgo parent's shares.
 The number of shares sold would only be enough to cover the Crystallex judgment and any others the court attaches to the case.
 U.S. oil producer ConocoPhillips has a $1.29 billion judgment against Venezuela and has been monitoring the case.
 Koch Minerals and Koch Nitrogen last week applied to the Delaware District Court to link their $387 million judgment.

 Citgo Petroleum was valued at about $10 billion in 2014.
-The refiner posted $1.54 billion in net income for the first six months this year.
+The refiner posted $1.54 billion in net income for the first six months this year and is expected next month to disclose strong third quarter results.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)